What is the mentoring scheme?

 As part of the mentoring scheme, mentors provide support to new early career Research Fellows, sharing their experiences and advice on career progression, research and funding.

-- Advice on building and managing a research group
+- Building and managing a research group

-- Career planning/ tracking to help ensure you are proceeding as required for your goals
+- Career planning/tracking to help ensure you are proceeding as required for your goals

 - Understanding the funding landscape and knowing when and where to look for additional funding